 5 Simple Steps to Finally Achieve Your Goals

-Is this going to be the year you finally set and achieve your goals?
+Is this going to be the year you finally achieve your most important goals?

 As you ease back into work, now is the perfect time to set your goals for the year.
 These can be both work related and personal.
 However, the most important feature of any goal is that it must be achievable.

-This article outlines 5 simple steps to allow you to set and actually achieve your goals for 2018.
+Below are outlined 5 simple steps to that will teach you to set and actually achieve your goals for 2019.
 As you read each step, take the time to write down your answers.
 Then follow through on the goals you have set for yourself.

 - No more broken New Year’s resolutions.

-- No more intentions to lose weight and get fitter, that don’t get followed through.
+- Your intentions to lose weight and get fitter, will get followed through this time.

-- No more deciding to save some money, then wondering where it all went a few days after payday.
+- You are strong enough to actually save some money.
+No more wondering where it all went a few days after payday.

 So, let’s get started.